hellosteadman/iamsteadman.github.io/content/projects/pelican-category-template.md

 This site uses [Pelican](http://blog.getpelican.com/) to generate a blog from static files, maintained in a Github repo.
-(It's configured in s slightly unusual way so as to remove the `.html` extension from the RULs).
+(It's configured in s slightly unusual way so as to remove the `.html` extension from the URLs).
 It's hosted on Github Pages.

 I wanted each of my categories to have a specific title and description, and the